JerBouma/FinanceToolkit/README.md

 ## Risk Metrics

-The Risk module is meant to calculate important risk metrics such as Value at Risk (VaR), Conditional Value at Risk (cVaR), Maximum Drawdown, Correlations, Beta, GARCH, EWMA and more. **This class is currently in active development and therefore not yet available**.
+The Risk module is meant to calculate important risk metrics such as Value at Risk (VaR), Conditional Value at Risk (cVaR), Maximum Drawdown, Correlations, Beta, GARCH, EWMA and more. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk) which includes an explanation about the risk metrics, the parameters and an example.**

 - Value at Risk (VaR) with distributions Historical, Gaussian, Student-t, Cornish-Fisher.
 - Conditional Value at Risk (cVaR) with distributions Historical, Gaussian, Laplace, Logistic.
 - Maximum Drawdown (MDD)
 - Skewness
 - Kurtosis
-- ...

 ## Technical Indicators